Birjot-Bala/birjot-bala.github.io/src/text/home.md

 ---
 # Birjot Bala

 I am an engineering graduate with an interest in software development.
-Currently, I am working on learning TypeScript and the guitar.
+Currently, I am working on learning Rust and the guitar.
 Employed at Wawanesa Insurance as an Application Developer.